awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

 In this tutorial, you use the AWS CLI to explore Application Auto Scaling\.
 Before you begin, make sure that you have an AWS account and that you've set up the AWS CLI\.
 For more information, see [Setting up](setting-up.md)\.
 In this tutorial, you create scheduled actions to scale your scalable resources based on a schedule\.
 With scheduled scaling, you can specify either a one\-time action or a recurring action\.

 The exercises in this tutorial assume that you are using administrator credentials \(`adminuser` profile\) that you set up in [Set up the AWS CLI](setup-awscli.md)\.
 If you don't provide this profile, the default profile is assumed\.
 Note that to create, update, delete, or list Application Auto Scaling resources, you need permissions to perform the action, and you need permission to access the corresponding resources\.
-For more information, see [Identity and access management for Application Auto Scaling](auth-and-access-control.md)\.
+For more information, see [Identity and Access Management for Application Auto Scaling](auth-and-access-control.md)\.

 When using the AWS CLI, remember that your commands run in the AWS Region that's configured for your profile\.
 If you want to run the commands in a different Region, either change the default Region for your profile, or use the `--region` parameter with the command\.